🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 def two_band_conductivity(n_e, mu_e, n_h, mu_h):

-"""Electrical conductivity of two-band model"""
+"""Electrical conductivity in the two-band model"""

 e = 1.60218e-19